sourcegraph/deploy-sourcegraph/overlays/envoy/README.md

 # Kustomize Overlay - Envoy Filter

-This overlay applies a new envoy filter to enable trailers for gitserver to resolve the following error message caused by enabling service mesh:
+This overlay applies a new envoy filter to enable HTTP trailers for gitserver to resolve the following error message caused by enabling service mesh:

 ```
 "git command [git rev-parse HEAD] failed (stderr: \"\"): strconv.Atoi: parsing \"\"